The delivery of what you say can make all the difference in how your audience remembers you - for both the right and wrong reasons!

 To divert emotion through body language rather than expressing it through vowels is quite common with non-native speakers, who have a lot of energy but don’t know how to channel it effectively through their speech, so it comes out through strong gestures.
 When we work with these clients on redirecting their energy into their vowels, their spoken communication is transformed.

-Pushing down emotion is more endemic in native English speakers, and can be connected to the clichéd English characteristic of of stiff upper lip.
+Pushing down emotion is more endemic in native English speakers, and can be connected to the clichéd English characteristic of a stiff upper lip.
+If you're a non-native speaker looking to speak more authentically in English, read our blog on Accent Softening: Let's Talk About Vowels.

 However, if we don’t use our vowels effectively to release our emotions in our speech, then we can struggle to connect.
 It can also be unhealthy as there is no emotional outlet.